libgdx/libgdx.github.io/_pages/dev/-tutorials/setup.md

 ## (3.)
 Eclipse
 - JDK 8+: [Adopt OpenJDK](https://adoptopenjdk.net) (this should fit your needs; see [here](https://github.com/libgdx/libgdx/wiki/Java-Development-Kit---Selection) for more information)
 - IDE itself: [Eclipse](https://www.eclipse.org/downloads/)
-- Android: not officially supported.
+- Android: not officially supported, but you may have success with [Andmore](https://projects.eclipse.org/projects/tools.andmore) or tinkering around with an older [ADT](https://marketplace.eclipse.org/content/android-development-tools-eclipse) version
 - For iOS: [RobovmOSS Eclipse plugin](http://robovm.mobidevelop.com)

 ## (4.)
 Netbeans